KNowledgeOnWebScale/solid-web-monetization/.docs/docs/accountant/technical.md

 ### Services

-Services are singleton instances that are dependency injected into the components that list them as arguments of their constructor.
+[Services](https://angular.io/guide/singleton-services) are singleton instances that are [dependency injected](https://angular.io/guide/architecture-services) into the components that list them as argument of their constructors.

 #### SolidService